mnemonicorg/accid/README.md

 Accid let's databases of unit data manage themselves, and simply stores a key and annotation to that data.
 It is not meant for high speed transatcions or use, but for offering flexibility and modularisation for a team to export and import data.

+ACCID api and frontend are still in development.

 an accid unit looks like this:

 ```